-Deanne Butterworth is a highly acclaimed Melbourne based dancer and choreographer.
-Her interests lie in the transfer of information and ideas from one body to another, the creation of energies, systems, languages and understanding developed in isolation and within groups of people.
+Deanne Butterworth is a highly acclaimed Melbourne based dancer, choreographer, and teacher.
+Her interests lie in the transfer of information and ideas from one body to another, the creation of energies and systems, and understanding developed in isolation and within groups of people.
 Her work is often responsive to the space in which it is shown and can involve still images, sound, music, text and video.
 Her works have taken place in a variety of settings including traditional performance spaces as well as galleries and outdoors.

 Copyright © All Rights Reserved